STEINS;GATE 0 Game Cover

 • “Firstly, the change in art style is quite jarring and took a lot of getting used to; what is even more jarring, however, is sometimes the game reverts certain characters back to their old art style which just doesn't fit the new aesthetic.”

-• “The game does an excellent job of making you care about this worldline and the people in it, and it is able to create a series of emotional and suspenseful sequences that only work if you played the original game.”
+• “The game does an excellent job of making you care about this worldline and the people in it, creating a series of emotional and suspenseful sequences that only work if you played the original game.”

 • “The difference with the original game is that, in this case, the choices made in this game create entire new plotlines instead of endings, which makes this game a true branching visual novel.”